How It Is Done continued...

 or move your head slightly to provide clear views of the heart and its blood

-A small amount of dye (contrast material) will be
+During an angiogram, a small amount of dye (contrast material) will be

-injected through the catheter into your heart chamber or one of your coronary
+injected through the catheter into your coronary

 arteries.
 Pictures show the arteries as the dye moves through them.
 You may be